Towards Iterative End-to-End Software Development: A Feature-Driven Multi-Agent Framework: Dicussion

-\textit{Internal Threats.} The internal threats lie in our manual evaluation to assess the functional completeness and non-functional experiences of the developed applications, which might incur individual biases.
-To mitigate subjectiveness and mistakes, we carefully design a Likert-scale questionnaire to assist in collecting objective feedback and invite four participants to calculate the average scores.
+\textit{Internal Threats.} The first internal threat lies in our manual evaluation of the developed applications, which might incur individual biases and mistakes.
+To mitigate this, we carefully design a Likert-scale questionnaire to assist in collecting objective feedback and invite four participants to calculate the average scores.
+The second threat arises from variations in user input.
+Minor perturbations in natural language requirements can lead to a vast and unstructured exploration space, making exhaustive manual evaluation infeasible.
+As a result, a comprehensive analysis of input sensitivity remains impractical in the absence of fully automated end-to-end evaluation methods.
+We introduce a Business Analyst agent to partially mitigate this issue, but fine-grained requirement elicitation and clarification remain a challenge for future research.

 \textit{External Threats.} There are some threats that impact the generalizability of our study.
 First, our dataset is of a limited size due to the extensive evaluation cost.
-However, we try our best to design a rigorous dataset construction process and invite industrial experts to verify the dataset.
+However, we try our best to design a rigorous dataset construction process.
 These efforts mitigate the risks of bias and improve the objectivity and applicability of our dataset.
 Second, our implementation and evaluation of \ourtool{} are specific to Android development with Kotlin.
 As a result, the findings may not be generalizable to other types of applications and programming languages.
 Exploring the iterative software development process for different languages is a valuable direction for future research.